Complaints Process

 Below are answers to some commonly asked questions about the complaints process.

 Within 14 days of receipt of a complaint, HSCPOA will send you a copy of the complaint along with relevant sections of the Act, and the regulations made under the Act.
 You will have 30 days to provide a written response to the concerns in the complaint.
+It is important to note that a decision will not be made about the complaint, until HSCPOA has received your response.
 Following that, HSCPOA’s CEO may ask for additional information from you and/or the complainant (individual who submitted the complaint).
 Once all relevant information is obtained, HSCPOA will issue a written decision, with rationale, to you and the complainant.

 Yes, section 43(2)(b) of the Act states that you are required to fully cooperate with any requests for information received from the CEO with regards to complaints.